Hay there! hope you are having awesome time.

 The thermistor is the type of resistor that responds to the surrounding temperature.
 Its resistance increases when the temperature is low and vice versa.

-This was all I know about the basics of a transistor in electronics.
+This was all I know about the transistor basics.
 Hopefully, it has helped you.
-If you have any suggestion or question please free to contact me or comment below.
-I really appreciate it.

 Thank you and have a good time.